 Another strength of the department is the study of politics, law, and institutions.
 The sociology degree provides a good background for law school, and four students in the recent graduating class attended law school.
 Students in this group also go on to jobs in the nonprofit sector, think tanks in Washington, journalism, and other positions in the nonprofit and government sectors.

 Courses on institutions and criminology also prepare some students for careers in the social services and criminal justice systems.
 The cluster of courses on race, gender, and sexuality can also be valuable for students interested in this career area.

-The Sociology Department has approximately two dozen faculty actively involved in teaching and research in the department, and there are another dozen affiliated faculty in other departments.
+The Sociology Department has approximately two dozen faculty actively involved in teaching and research in the department, and there is another dozen affiliated faculty in other departments.
 The professors are actively involved in various grants and research projects, and they have won many prizes for their research.
-Details are available at the departmental web site.
+Details are available at the departmental website.

 David J. Hess